Which Institutions Own Shares In Electrameccanica Vehicles Corp. (SOLO)?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

 Electrameccanica Vehicles Corp.
-(NASDAQ: SOLO) is -6.79% lower on its value in year-to-date trading and has touched a low of $0.89 and a high of $13.60 in the current 52-week trading range.
+(NASDAQ: SOLO) is -5.82% lower on its value in year-to-date trading and has touched a low of $0.89 and a high of $13.60 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The SOLO stock was last observed hovering at around $4.88 in the last trading session, with the day’s gains setting it 0.89% off its average median price target of $11.49 for the next 12 months.
-It is also 64.03% off the consensus price target high of $16.04 offered by 4 analysts, but current levels are 39.58% higher than the price target low of $9.55 for the same period.
+The SOLO stock was last observed hovering at around $5.84 in the last trading session, with the day’s loss setting it -0.01% off its average median price target of $11.49 for the next 12 months.
+It is also 63.65% off the consensus price target high of $16.04 offered by 4 analysts, but current levels are 38.95% higher than the price target low of $9.55 for the same period.

-The stock witnessed a -33.60% loss in the last 1 month and extending the period to 3 months gives it a -15.77%, and is -6.18% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 16.11% over the week and 10.69% over the month.
+The stock witnessed a -30.51% loss in the last 1 month and extending the period to 3 months gives it a -17.77%, and is 15.45% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.52% over the week and 10.06% over the month.

 Electrameccanica Vehicles Corp.
 (SOLO) Analyst Forecasts